0v00/peek/README.md

 ### Single Prediction

 - **Endpoint**: `POST /segment/upload/single_prediction`
-- **Description**: Retrieves a random screenshot from the movie specified by the given movie_id.
-Performs object detection and single prediction and returns details of detected objects.
+- **Description**: Retrieves a random screenshot from the uploaded video.
+Performs object detection and segmentation and returns details of detected objects.
 This should only take a few seconds using MPS.
 - **Param**:
     - `movie_id`
 - **Returns**: A JSON object containing: